 - Tetanus (also known as “lockjaw”), diphtheria, and pertussis (or whooping cough) are serious diseases.

-- Whooping cough can exacerbate incontinence and cause rib fractures.
+- Whooping cough can make incontinence worse, and cause rib fractures.

-- As many as 5 percent of adults who contract it are hospitalized or have complications, including pneumonia or death.
+- As many as 5 percent of adults who contract whooping cough are hospitalized or have complications, including pneumonia or death.

 Most people are first immunized against these diseases as children, but in order to stay protected TD (tetanus and diphtheria) booster shots are necessary every ten years.
 Covered under most Medicare Part D plans.

-A doctor’s advice is, of course, essential to making the right vaccine choices: Some vaccines are not recommended for those with certain chronic diseases; other illnesses may require additional doses.
+A doctor’s advice is, of course, essential to making the right vaccine choices.
+People with certain chronic diseases should avoid some vaccines.
 Immunizations that your loved one’s physician might also suggest include MMR (measles-mumps-rubella), hepatitis A, hepatitis B, and meningitis.
 To help you do your research, the Centers for Disease Control and Prevention (CDC) also has some handy tools, including a vaccine quiz and an Adult Immunization Scheduler that offers personalized recommendations.
 Staying informed and up to date will help ensure the good health of your loved one.